dmishin/dmishin.github.io/src/crystals/index.md

 ![Triglycine Sulfate](@root/crystals/images/triglycine-sulfate/all-green-bg-1.jpg?w=64&original=no)
 ![Hexakis(carbamide) Zinc Sulfate](@root/crystals/images/urea-zinc-sulfate/dsc01599.jpg?w=64&original=no)

-Salts of sulfuric acid {H2SO4}.
-Sulfates are generally a good material for growing crystals, because of their stability and solubility.
+Sulfates are salts of the sulfuric acid {H2SO4}.
+Many of them are a good material for growing crystals, because of their stability and solubility.

 * [Lithium sulfate](@root/crystals/lithium-sulfate//), {Li2SO4}
 * [Potassium sulfate](@root/crystals/potassium-sulfate//), {K2SO4}